ChristianInterno/AutoFLIP/README.md

 ## Experiments
-You can find all runcommands for the AutoFLIP experiments in `AWEI/run_BBOB.sh`.
-All runcommands for the ablation of SAWEI on BBOB are in `commands/command_paper.sh`.
+All runcommands for the ablation and experiments of AUtoFLIP are in `commands/command_paper.sh`.